noClaps/nc/design/builtin/functions.md

 ## `typeof()`

-This returns the type of a value and is only available to use in [`match` statements](../conditionals/pattern-matching).
+This returns the type of a value.

 ```
 fn typeof(val) -> type